- Ocean Fishing

 Data-Poor Fisheries Management Panel Powerpoint Presentations

-- An MLMA for Tight Budgets: The challenge of managing data-poor and dollar-poor fisheries by Burr Heneman
+- An MLMA for Tight Budgets: The challenge of managing data-poor and dollar-poor fisheries (PDF) by Burr Heneman

 Informative Documents and Website Links